-A Postgraduate Loan may be available to you if:
+A Postgraduate Doctoral Loan may be available to you if:

-- you're a UK national or have 'settled status' (that means no restrictions on how long you can stay in the UK);
+- you're a UK national or EU national, or have 'settled status' (that means no restrictions on how long you can stay in the UK);

-- you normally live in Wales, and didn’t move there for the purposes of study;
+- you normally live in Wales, and didn’t move there just to study;

 - you've been living in the UK and Islands for the three years prior to the first day of the first academic year of your course.

 You may also be eligible if you’re an EU national and all the following apply: